wireapp/brand/Tone of Voice.md

 In all UI copy, we avoid articles wherever possible.
 Articles include ‘a’, ‘an’, ‘the’, etc. In a similar vein, we also avoid demonstrative words such as ‘this’ and ‘those’.

 ### Capitalization
-We use all caps for system messages (‘UNBLOCK’) in the conversation view.
+We use all caps for system messages (‘UNBLOCK’) in the conversation view and in certain other places as necessary to agree with (Android) platform conventions.

 However, for longer phrases or sentences, we use sentence case: we only capitalize the first word of a phrase or sentence (‘You’ve left this conversation’).

 Headings on the website, support site, and longer documents should use case consistently _(either sentence case or title case)_ based on context.

-For example, CS content at [support.wire.com](https://support.wire.com/) uses sentence case in the question list, but title case in page headings.
+For example, CS content at [support.wire.com](https://support.wire.com/) uses sentence case in the question list, but title case in page headings _(as required by the Zendesk customer service platform)_.
+Certain channels _(such as press releases)_ may have other conventions to which we respectfully adhere.

+For long-form documents, we prefer sentence case for headings, as we feel this is a better match for our “humble and friendly” voice.
+Some perceive title case as more formal and a bit too stiff for our tone, so we avoid it in contexts where it’s not required.

 In [UI copy](#ui-copy), we capitalize according to the platform conventions, such as Apple’s conventions from the _Human Interface Guidelines_ for [iOS][iOS-HIG] and [OS X][OSX-HIG].

 As a general rule, menu commands use title case, but checkboxes and radio buttons use sentence case.
 See [Use the Right Capitalization Style in Labels and Text](https://developer.apple.com/library/mac/documentation/UserExperience/Conceptual/OSXHIGuidelines/TerminologyWording.html#//apple_ref/doc/uid/20000957-CH15-SW4).

-### Numbers / Numerals
+### Numbers / numerals
 In the application, it is acceptable to use numerals in all cases (1 message pending, 3 conversations, Your password must be at least 6 characters).

 However, on the website, numbers from one to nine should be spelled out (for example, there are three ways to download the Wire application...)